Warning: MASSIVE spoilers for the entire series ahead.

 - Devil in Plain Sight: She takes on an altogether less-than-convincing civilian disguise to manipulate you.
 Downplayed somewhat by giving no direct (only implied) indications she may not have your best interests at heart, and her main accusers are all quite paranoid, not to mention hostile towards you to begin with (looking at you, Gromnir).

 - Fridge Brilliance: You're supposed to be suspicious of her.
-Previous experience should have taught the player that no one meddles in the affairs of the Bhaalspawn out of pure altruism.
+Previous experience should have taught the player that no one (knowingly) involves themselves with Bhaalspawn out of pure altruism.
+Even the Dialogue reflects this; Charname remains weary of her in all of their interactions, regardless of alignment.

 - Did You Just Punch Out Cthulhu?: Sarevok was just a man, and Irenicus merely had his own power and a divine tree's power he stole.
 Melissan, however, had nearly all the strength of the god of murder but still goes down if you stab her a lot.